Jose Meseguer

-José Meseguer is a Spanish computer scientist, and professor at the University of Illinois at Urbana–Champaign.
+José Meseguer Guaita (born 1950) is a Spanish computer scientist, and professor at the University of Illinois at Urbana–Champaign.
 He leads the university's Formal Methods and Declarative Languages Laboratory.

 Career

 José Meseguer obtained his PhD in mathematics in 1975 with a thesis titled Primitive recursion in model categories under Michael Pfender at the University of Zaragoza, after which he did post-doctoral work at the University of Santiago de Compostela and the University of California at Berkeley.
-In 1980 he joined the Computer Science Laboratory at SRI International, eventually becoming a Principal Scientist and Head of the Logic and Declarative Languages Group.
+In 1980 he joined the Computer Science Laboratory at SRI International, eventually becoming a principal scientist and head of the Logic and Declarative Languages Group.
 He joined the University of Illinois in 2001 and currently is Professor of Computer Science, where he leads their Formal Methods and Declarative Languages Laboratory.

 He has worked particularly on the design and implementation of declarative languages, including OBJ and Maude, as well as rewriting logic.